andy489/Introduction_to_Programming_CPP/Tasks.md

        11 16 15 6
        10 9  8  7
    ````
+**5.10.** Game of Life (***Conway's Game of Life***) is a game for zero :disappointed: players and consists of a surface, devided in cells.
+Every cell is dead or alive.
+The game is played in turns.
+Every turn depends on the state of the game in the previous turn following these rules:

+  - Every cell with less than two living neighbours dies (of loneliness);
+  - Every living cell with more than three living neighbours dies (too crowded);
+  - Every living cell with two or three living neighbours stays alive for the next turn;
+  - Every dead cell with exactly three living neighbours comes back to live.

+Your task is to simulate this game.
+The initial state of the surface should be hard-coded.
+On every turn the state of the cells should be written to the console: 'X' for a living cell, 'O' for a dead cell.

 ## 6. Strings

 **6.01.** Write a function with signature void revert(char* text), which converts the given string as a parameter, replacing all